rockettheme/docs/Docs/joomla/templates/lumiere/special_features.md

 As mentioned above, HTML5 video uses MP4, WebM and Ogg formats.
 While most servers have been configured for MP4, some servers will not run WebM and Ogg well if the mime types are not configured well.

-In case you couldn't see your video plays, and if you are using Apache webserver you will need to add the following code to an .htaccess file in the directory where your video files are located.
+In case you could not see your video plays, and if you are using Apache webserver you will need to add the following code to an .htaccess file in the directory where your video files are located.

 LINE NUMBER ON/OFF | EXPAND/CONTRACT | SELECT ALL